 - Development of comprehensive rules of use and meta-data documentation for ORPHAcodes use in clinical health information and other applications that has been developed and rigorously tested in health care systems from European countries of varying sizes, health information systems, and languages.
 Click here to access this information.

-- An electronic repository will be created to house this information, linking to Orphadata, to include: guidance for use of Orphacodes; teaching and training documents used in health care systems; tools for export of Orphacodes to federated data exploitation at the European level.
+- An electronic repository has been created to house this information, linking to Orphadata, to include: guidance for use of ORPHAcodes; teaching and training documents used in health care systems; tools for export of ORPHAcodes to federated data exploitation at the European level.
 Click here to access this information.

 - Through the collaboration between RD-CODE partners, and additional with key stakeholders invited to workshops, effective implementation will be achieved at implementing country level and momentum will be developed in other jurisdictions to widely implement ORPHAcodes to accurately measure the impact of rare diseases in the Europe.